We all know the job market is tough.

 Your resume is usually the first impression that your potential employer will have of you and therefore, your resume should be at its best when they come across it.

-And since a typical recruiter spends only a few seconds skimming through each resume, it becomes imperative to have your resume grab his attention in those crucial few seconds.
+And since a typical recruiter spends only a few seconds skimming through each resume – or they may even use something like this CV parsing api to help sort the information into categories so that they can compare candidates – it becomes imperative to have the contents of your resume grab their attention in those crucial few seconds.

 So how can one do that?

 Check out the infographic below to understand in a snap shot the things you can do to make your profile more impactful.

 Additionally to help you create a resume that’ll catch the eye of the recruiter, we have compiled a list of useful tips that’ll help you enhance your resume in 2017.

 Read it below!

 1) Keep It Simple

 A typical recruiter has to go through countless resumes each day and hardly spends a few second on each one (research shows that the average is 6).
 That’s why, it’s extremely important that your resume should follow a simple format.

 You want the resume to be clean, to the point and easily scannable, in short, you want to make the job of the reader easy.